denzelhartshorn/ReactNative-GuessGame/README.md

 # ReactNative-GuessGame

 ReactNative-GuessGame is a simple high/low guessing game built with React Native, Javasctipt and CSS that knows when you arent playing fair!
-It is compatable with Adiod and iOS and incorporates different screens, multiple components, styling, game mechanics, navigation and a custom button.
+It is compatible with Andriod and iOS and incorporates different screens, multiple components, styling, game mechanics, navigation and a custom button.

 Pick a number and see how many rounds you can go, but dont try and cheat!